BontaVlad/BontaVlad.github.io/_posts/2015-06-30-python-debugging-logging.md

 '|\x00\x00|\x01\x00\x16}\x02\x00|\x02\x00S'
 {% endhighlight %}

-The bytecode is a series of bytes, so it looks wierd here because some are printable and some are not.
+The bytecode is a series of bytes, so it looks weird here because some are printable and some are not.

 We can make it a little better by looking at the ordinals for the printable and non-printable values